soundpress/RulesOfNYC/docs/c00/index.rst

       (i) Issuance of the certificate of on-site inspection.
 Prior to the initial use at the site of a crane or derrick that requires a certificate of on-site inspection, the crane or derrick must be inspected and tested as required by subparagraphs (i) and (ii) of paragraph (8) below.
 Upon successful passage of such inspections and tests, and submittal of the inspection report in accordance with subparagraph (iv) of paragraph (8) below, a certificate of on-site inspection is deemed to be issued.

-      (ii) Continued validity of the certificate of on-site inspection for a phase.
-Where a crane or derrick project includes multiple phases, the continued validity of the certificate of on-site inspection is contingent upon the crane or derrick passing the inspection and tests required by subparagraphs (i) and (ii) of paragraph (8) below for each phase.
-Upon successful passage of such inspections and tests, and submittal of the inspection report in accordance with subparagraph (iv) of paragraph (8) below, the certificate of on-site inspection is deemed to cover such phase.
+      (ii) Continued validity of the certificate of on-site inspection for a phase or jump.
+Where a crane or derrick project includes multiple phases or jumps, the continued validity of the certificate of on-site inspection is contingent upon the crane or derrick passing the inspection and tests required by subparagraphs (i) and (ii) of paragraph (8) below for each phase or jump.
+Upon successful passage of such inspections and tests, and submittal of the inspection report in accordance with subparagraph (iv) of paragraph (8) below, the certificate of on-site inspection is deemed to cover such phase or jump.

          Exception: A phase does not include the relocation of a mobile crane to another location at the site, provided such relocation is indicated on the approved crane or derrick notice plans, and provided such relocation does not require the crane to be assembled or disassembled.

       (iii) Renewal of the certificate of on-site inspection after one year.
 Where the crane or derrick remains at the site for a period of one (1) year or longer, the continued validity of the certificate of on-site inspection is contingent upon the crane or derrick passing the inspections and tests required by subparagraph (iii) of paragraph (8) below, and submittal of the inspection report in accordance with subparagraph (iv) of paragraph (8) below, at least eleven (11) months but no more than one (1) year following the last inspection performed in accordance with subparagraphs (i) or (ii) above or this subparagraph.